Best Ocean-View Restaurants in LA

 Credit: Jakob Layman

 Elephante is known for being an Instagram hotspot that is frequented by popular influencers and celebs alike.
 The restaurant sits high up and ocean view can be seen through the palms that line the Santa Monica coastline.
 The menu revolves around Southern Italian fare like Neapolitan-style pizzas and handmade pastas.
 The spicy vodka canestri pasta is a must-order, but don’t forget to start with Elephante’s famous whipped eggplant dip.
-Getting a reservation on a weeknight can be tough, but you always have the option to walk in and snag a spot at the bar.
-Some can’t-miss cocktails include the Elephante, which can be made with your choice of liquor, and the frozen Bold Sea slushie.Ā
+Getting a reservation on a weeknight can be tough, but you can always walk in and snag a spot at the bar.
+Cocktail highlights include the Elephante, made with your choice of liquor, and the Westside mule.

 Location: Santa Monica